retaildevcrews/asb-spark/README.md

 > Please capture any bugs, issues or ideas on the `GitHub Board`

+## Before Deploying ASB

+- go to [idweb](https://idweb/) to setup a security group (requires VPN)
+- create a security group
+  - mail-enabled is optional
+  - do not use spaces in the name
+- add yourself and your team to the security group
+- AAD propogation can take up to 30 minutes

 ## Deploying ASB

-### Getting Started

-### Login to Azure Portal

-- Login using the credentials provided at <https://portal.azure.com>
-  - You will need to change your password

 ### Create Codespace

-- The `AKS Secure Baseline` repo for the hack is at [github/retaildevcrews/ocw-asb](https://github.com/retaildevcrews/ocw-asb)
+- The `AKS Secure Baseline` repo for the hack is at [github/retaildevcrews/asb-spark](https://github.com/retaildevcrews/asb-spark)
 - Open this repo in your web browser
 - Create a new `Codespace` in this repo
   - If the `fork option` appears, you need to request permission to the repo
   - Do not choose fork
-- If you are not using Codespaces, ask your coach for this value
-  - `export ASB_TENANT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

 ```bash